charmoniumQ/PROBE/docs/record_replay/main.md

   Data can be guarded by a lock, which removes the race on the data, but creates a race on the lock;
   in some contexts, a data race may induce undefined behavior, but a race on the lock will induce statically-unknown but defined behavior.
   It may be difficult to view this as state, but a reader should imagine all of the conditions which cause a race condition to resolve a specific way, including microarchitectural state, mapping of processes to cores, state of the scheduler.
-  There are an extremely large number of true state variables that determine the resolution, and this category is a proxy for an equivalence class of that state.
+  There are an extremely large number of true state variables that determine the resolution, and this category is a proxy for an equivalence class of states that all have the same observable result.
 - **Accesses to the network**: the values returned by `read(...)` on sockets done by the program.
 - **Non-deterministic machine instructions**: